moiseshp/reviews-scraping/readme.md

 The artisan command does the following:
 - First, you get a list of all the **possible restaurants** that the platform has.
-- Second, you go through each restaurant obtained and keep **all the comments** that the restaurant had.
+- Second, you go through each restaurant obtained and keep **all the reviews** that the restaurant had.
 - Finally, save the comments for each restaurant in the table **reviews**

 ```python